 For variety of animal passengers, the Lafayette Escadrille of World War I takes first prize.
 The squadron’s mascots included dogs, cats, a fox, and two lion cubs named Whiskey and Soda.
 (Whiskey was friendly and gregarious.
 Soda, not so much.)

 Military mascots soared in popularity during World War II.
 We meet Skippy, a pitbull-pointer mix with 200 hours (and his own oxygen mask) in a B-17; and Stuka, the scrappy Scottish terrier from the Memphis Belle.
 There were even “Paradogs,” flying Huskies that rescued downed pilots lost in the Arctic (the program continued in Alaska until the mid-1950s, when helicopters took over the task).

 Over the years, animals have flown as mascots and pets, passengers and cargo, even as test subjects.
 Lafayette Escadrille member Edwin Parsons expressed the thoughts of many aviators when he wrote, “To all those dumb friends of ours, I, for one, am deeply grateful.
 They deserved a citation every bit as much as we humans, for they were our constant companions and comforts in all the black hours and endured every hardship with us cheerfully and uncomplainingly.
 Knowing that we loved and appreciated them, may their souls rest peacefully in animal heaven.”

-Animals Aloft will be shown on March 12, 16, 21, and 31 on the Smithsonian Channel, and is also available on demand.
+Animals Aloft is frequently shown on the Smithsonian Channel, and is also available on demand.
 Check your local television listings for more details.
-Here's a sneak peek:
+Here’s a sneak peek: